-[A] court may not permit a treatment facility to administer psychotropic drugs unless the court makes findings that comply with all applicable statutory requirements and, in addition, expressly finds by clear and convincing evidence that the proposed treatment is in the patient's best interests and that no less intrusive alternative is available.37
+[A] court may not permit a treatment facility to administer psychotropic drugs unless the court makes findings that comply with all applicable statutory requirements and, in addition, expressly finds by clear and convincing evidence that the proposed treatment is in the patient's best interests and that no less intrusive alternative is available.
+37

-(A) Best Interests
+Best Interests

-In addressing the required Myers requirements, API must rebut the following, which is taken from the Affidavit of Robert Whitaker filed in the forced drugging proceeding API abandoned last September, a certified copy of which is filed herewith.38
+In addressing the required Myers requirements, API must rebut the following, which is taken from the Affidavit of Robert Whitaker filed in the forced drugging proceeding API abandoned last September, a certified copy of which is filed herewith.

 II.
-Overview of Research Literature on Schizophrenia and Standard Antipsychotic Medication

-5. Although the public has often been told that people with schizophrenia suffer from too much "dopamine" in the brain, researchers who investigated this hypothesis during the 1970s and 1980s were unable to find evidence that people so diagnosed have, in fact, overactive dopamine systems.
+Overview of Research Literature on Schizophrenia and Standard Antipsychotic Medication that people so diagnosed have, in fact, overactive dopamine systems.
 Within the psychiatric research community, this was widely acknowledged in the late 1980s and early 1990s.
 As Pierre Deniker, who was one of the founding fathers of psychopharmacology, confessed in 1990: "The dopaminergic theory of schizophrenia retains little credibility for psychiatrists."
-39